codefellows/seattle-201n18/class-06/README.md

 - Use JavaScript to dynamically render array data as an unordered list in the DOM, as measured by successful completion of the daily code assignment
 - Demonstrate an understanding of how object literals are structured in JavaScript, as well as how to access and reassign values/functionality to their properties and methods, as measured by successful completion of the daily code assignment and a quiz administered in Canvas.
 - Demonstrate an understanding of how dot notation and bracket notation are used to access/reassign properties and methods in JavaScript objects, as measured by successful completion of the daily code assignment and a quiz administered in Canvas.

-### One-on-One Meetings

-The instructor will have a 15-minute one-on-one meeting with each student during the coming week: this will be an opportunity to review your progress, answer any questions you have, and discuss any topics the instructor sees appropriate, such as your future plans in the program.
-We will start the process of scheduling those meetings very soon.